jothepro/doxygen-awesome-css/docs/tricks.md

 ```

-**This only works if you don't use the dark-mode toggle extension.**
+@warning This only works if you don't use the dark-mode toggle extension.

 ## Choosing Sidebar Width